BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_04.md

 !enc(170, ["Fishing"], ["Old"])

-Anyways, make your way to Ms. Craudberry's house, which is south of the Lapis Pokemon Center.
+Anyways, make your way to Ms. Craudburry's house, which is south of the Lapis Pokemon Center.
 Head into the backroom.

 !battle(["Darm", :MAGMA2, 0])